ship-nix/nix-npm-exploration/README.md

 The Nix flakes system is built into NixOs and one of the most exciting new features for the NixOs ecosystem.

-It's still considered experimental feature of Nix, so you need to enable Nix flakes on your system.
+Flakes have become seemingly very reliable, but it is still considered a experimental feature of Nix, so you need to enable Nix flakes on your system.

 - [How to enable Nix flakes (nixos.wiki)](<(https://nixos.wiki/wiki/Flakes#Enable_flakes)>)